klaytn/kips/KIPs/kip-17-non_fungible_token.md

 interface IKIP17TokenReceiver {
     /// @notice Handle the receipt of an NFT
     /// @dev The KIP-17 smart contract calls this function on the recipient
-    ///  after a `transfer`.
+    ///  after a `safeTransfer`.
 This function MAY throw to revert and reject the
     ///  transfer.
 Return of other than the magic value MUST result in the
     ///  transaction being reverted.
     ///  Note: the contract address is always the message sender.